Jimmy Witherspoon: Acting

 In the 1995 film Georgia, Witherspoon portrayed Trucker, a traveling, gun-collecting blues singer who has a relationship with the troubled character Sadie, played by Jennifer Jason Leigh.

 He played Nate Williams in The Black Godfather (1974) and Percy in To Sleep with Anger (1990).

-Personal life, death and legacy
+Personal life and death

 Witherspoon died of throat cancer on September 18, 1997, in Los Angeles, California.